arsinio/covid19-parents/README.md

 ### Currently Available

 #### Pfizer-BioNTech
 Development was started on 10 January 2020.
-It uses their existing mRNA technology to produce a recognizable piece of the Coronavirus
+It uses their existing mRNA technology to produce a recognizable piece of the Coronavirus.

 ##### Concerns
 > This vaccine requires storage at extremely cold temperatures.
 How does this work for facilities without the required cold storage facilities?